Subsidy

 Create and sustain long-term funding sources to create and preserve housing for very low-income households and unhoused residents

 The private market cannot provide housing for all residents.
-Income restricted units, subsidized by federal, state, and local funding and incentives that ensure long-term rent or income restrictions, provide affordable housing that the private market cannot.
+Income restricted units(External link), subsidized by federal, state, and local funding and incentives that ensure long-term rent or income restrictions, provide affordable housing that the private market cannot.

 Subsidy strategies include: